 Luke 4:12 - Jesus answering, said to him, "It has been said, 'You shall not tempt [Jehovah] your God.'"

-Actually, if Satan thought that Jesus was God Almighty then he would have known how fruitless it would have been to try to deceive God so as to try to provoke God to sin.
-However, there is no indication whatsoever that Satan thought that he was trying to get Jehovah to sin, or that he was trying to Jehovah to bown down to himself.
+Actually, if Satan thought that Jesus was God Almighty, then he would have known how fruitless it would have been to try to deceive God to try to provoke God to sin.
+However, there is no indication whatsoever that Satan thought that he was trying to get Jehovah to sin, or that he was trying to get Jehovah to bow down to himself.

 Satan did not say that Jesus was his God, but rather that Jesus is the son of God: